vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 5. **Run a test** — Compare the response from the compressed model to the original model

-When you're done, come back and we'll dive into the advanced stuff.
+When you're done, come back and we'll dive into the advanced stuff: schemes, group sizes, and output formats.
+EXCITING!

-## 🎯 Next Steps

-Continue to **[Advanced Quantization](./3-advanced-quantization.md)** to learn about schemes, group sizes, and output formats.